 Curbside Attractions in Idaho’s Yellowstone-Teton Territory

 From TV inventors to root beer floats, you’ll find great Americana in eastern Idaho.
-Visit the Spud Drive-Inn, Yellowstone Bear World, and a summer music scene.
+Visit the Spud Drive-Inn and a summer music scene.

 Local Color of the Yellowstone-Teton Territory